 For me the wagon had to be technically good but it had not to be a show car.

-A lot of interior work was done such as new headliner, carpets, leather interior, dash panels, radio+speakers, Impco LPG-system with 82 liter tank, rear brake cilinders, door seals,
+A lot of interior work was done such as new headliner, carpets, leather interior, dash panels, radio+speakers, Impco LPG-system with 82 liter tank, rear brake cilinders, door seals, click here for full list of parts and cost overview.

 Click for part 1